 If you’re looking to dive into cannabis oils, you’ll need a helping hand to cover the basics.
-We’re here to help you learn how to make cannabis oils work specifically for you.
+We’re here to help you learn how to use cannabis oils.

 Cannabis consumption comes in many forms, each with its particular benefits and downsides.
 Cannabis oil is a marijuana extract created by isolating and extracting key cannabinoids such as THC and CBD and transferring them into a carrier substance such as oil.